Skip to main content

 Common Issues

-Issue: Items aren’t qualifying for multiple offers even when enabled
+Issue: Items aren’t qualifying for multiple offers

 Issue: Unexpected high discount costs after enabling